-Morcon recipe is a savory Filipino beef dish cut into thin sheets and rolled with fillings such as bacon, sausages or hotdogs, hard boiled eggs, sweet pickles or dill and carrots.
+Morcon recipe is a savory Filipino beef dish cut into thin sheets and rolled with fillings such as bacon, hotdog, hard boiled egg, sweet pickle or dill and carrot.
 Morcon usually served during holidays or special events but growing up my Mom made it all the time for her catering business.

 I love Morcon but I don’t make it as much.
-I rely on my family and friends to make it.
-How to make morcon is not hard but it is just easier if someone else is making it.
+I rely on family and friends to make it.
+Making morcon is not hard but I enjoy it if someone else is making it.

-On this morcon recipe I used flank and sirloin steak.
+On this morcon recipe, I used flank and sirloin steak.
 You can also use beef top or bottom round or eye of round steak and it is delicious as well.
 Normally, chorizo de bilbao is the ingredient used when making morcon but it can be substituted with hotdog.
-Instead of using either one I am using smoked kielbasa.
-Smoked Kielbasa is a hearty sausage that complements this dish.
+I am using smoked kielbasa, a hearty sausage that complements this dish.

-I was checking my mom’s recipes and she also has a “Junior Morcon” recipe which I have never made before.
-It is made of ground pork and beef.
-Maybe one of these days that will be another post.
+I was checking my mom’s recipes and she also has a "Junior Morcon" recipe which I have never made before.
+The meat used are ground pork and beef.
+One of these days I'll make it.

-I find it easier to make beef morcon than making embutido another popular Filipino dish served on gatherings.
+In fact, I find it easier to make beef morcon than embutido, another popular Filipino dish served during gatherings.